Vampire: The Masquerade – Bloodlines: Release

+Post-release

 The game's fans have created unofficial patches to address Bloodlines' technical problems and restore missing and incomplete content.
 After experiencing problems with the first versions of an unofficial patch created by Dan Upright, analytical chemist Werner Spahl continued patching the game from version 1.2 with permission and instructions.
 The game community tested Spahl's patches, providing reports on bugs and spelling errors.
 Although the game's complexity meant that repairing one aspect often broke another, as work on the patches progressed, Spahl began restoring removed and incomplete content in the game files, adding quests, items, weapons, and characters, with fan help to provide voice acting, models, and reinstating whole levels.
 Spahl contacted former Troika staff for insight into their intentions for cut content.
 A library area, for example, was restored after Mitsoda told Spahl only that "it was somehow connected to a main character and a Sabbat boss, and was meant to look like the real-world [Los Angeles] library."
 A fan traveled to the real library to gather notes on its layout and co-developed the in-game area with Spahl.
 Schaffer also provided Spahl with unreleased scores from the game.
 The changes altered the original game so much that some of the game's fans criticized Spahl.
 This resulted in two patch versions: a basic version, fixing the game's technical issues, and a "plus" version with the additional content.
 As of 2019, the game has over 15 years of post-release support.
 The patches are also included in the game version sold on the GOG.com distribution service.

 Boyarsky voiced his support for unofficial patches, saying, "they've found the stuff that we hoped people would find about the game, in terms of the different paths you can take and how it played differently for every class."
 Boyarsky said that while he would have preferred that the game was more successful at launch, that people were still playing and modifying it made Troika's efforts feel more "worthwhile".

 Schaffer released a remastered version of his score through Milan Records in October 2019, including eight previously unreleased tracks.
 The score could be purchased on compact disc, digital download, and a blood-red vinyl record version with a marbled, black smoke effect housed in a custom sleeve.

 Reception

-Vampire: The Masquerade – Bloodlines received a mixed response, with reviewers praising its writing and presentation and criticizing its technical problems.
-The aggregating review website Metacritic provides a score of 80 out of 100 (based on 61 reviews).
+Vampire: The Masquerade - Bloodlines received a polarized, but ultimately positive response, with reviewers praising its writing and presentation and criticizing its technical problems.
+The aggregating review website Metacritic provides a score of 80 out of 100 (indicating "Generally Favorable" based on 61 reviews).